 The Ultimate Gluten Free Alcohol List

 In this gluten free alcohol listing, you’ll find all the beers, hard ciders, vodkas, rums, tequilas, and other hard liquors that are gluten free.
-Just note that if a product or brand has (don’t drink if allergic to gluten) it’s because it’s not truly safe for anyone with Celiac or a gluten sensitivity.
+Just note that if a product, beverage, or brand has (don’t drink if allergic to gluten) it’s because it’s not truly safe for anyone with Celiac or a gluten sensitivity.
 Although those alcohols are “gluten free” or “wheat free” there is still a very small trace of gluten in them, even after the distillation process.
 Although this trace of gluten is microscopic, really sensitive Celiacs or gluten allergenic folks may have a negative reaction to those products.

 So just be safe and drink what you think is best for your body.